pkp24/TPT2/Auto_99_Eras/README.md

 **!!! vvv REQUIRED vvv !!!**

-  -Your game screen ratio must be greater than 2:1 -Your auto restart must be off
+  1. Your game screen ratio must be greater than 2:1
+  2. Your auto restart must be off
-  -You must start the script in the proper region
+  3. You must start the script in the proper region
-  -You mustnot have the screen to small
+  4. You must not have the screen to small
+  5. Your build must be good enough or you will miss eras in difficult regions and difficulties

 ## Import codes